ascii27/autofocus/README.md

 - ⚙️ Fully configurable through YAML configuration
 - 🕒 Customizable timers for focus detection and cooldown
 - 🖥️ Support for multiple applications and window titles
+- System tray application for easy access
+- Automatic Slack status updates based on active window
+- Do Not Disturb mode when focusing
+- Launch on system startup option

 ## Prerequisites